seinecle/blog/_posts/2021-12-03-giant-weakly-strongly-connected-components.md

 ## The definition of a giant component is simply the connected component which has the largest number of nodes.

 You can see it [in the code](https://github.com/gephi/gephi/blob/6e9096b69b8cf5e9dc7ad2e65ac8a80f269a5c33/modules/StatisticsPlugin/src/main/java/org/gephi/statistics/plugin/ConnectedComponents.java#L344
-): the giant component of a graph (or network) is simply identified by:
+).
+The giant component of a graph (or network) is simply identified by:

 - considering all the connected components,
 - selecting the one that has the largest size (meaning, that has the most nodes)